zielinskimarcin/mnc-app/README.md

-# MNC Concept - Mobile Application
+# MNC Concept - iOS Mobile Application

-A custom-built loyalty and menu management solution developed for the MNC Concept cafe in Białystok, Poland.
+A custom-built loyalty and menu management solution developed for the MNC Concept cafe in Poland.
 The application is currently deployed and undergoing beta testing via Apple TestFlight.

 ## Core Functionality